TailorHub-Mad/swift-coffees/README-VERCEL.md

 ## 🔧 Manual Trigger

-You can manually trigger the coffee shuffle by making a POST request to:
+You can manually trigger the coffee shuffle by making a GET request to:
 ```
 https://your-app.vercel.app/api/coffee-shuffle
 ```